ketgo/osdev/README.md

   $ make clean
   ```

-The build process creates a `build\<target>` directoy where all header files, libraries and kernel image are placed appropriatly.
+The build process creates a `build\<target>` directory where all header files, libraries and kernel image are placed appropriately.
 Thus this directory acts as our OS root using which an OS image is created.
 The `<target>` here refers to the CPU arch for which the kernel is being built.

 ### Debugging

 There are couple of ways to debug the kernel.
-One is using the cross-compiled `gdb` utility (e.g. i386-elf-gdb), the other is using the internal debugger of Bochs enmulator.
+One is using the cross-compiled `gdb` utility (e.g. i386-elf-gdb), the other is using the internal debugger of Bochs emulator.

 ## Development Tasks